 - black sesame seeds or togarashi

-- shredded or chopped chicken or pork or cubed tofu optional
+- shredded or chopped chicken or pork, or cubes tofu; optional

 - Cook your eggs now, or make them ahead of time and refrigerate until ready to use.
 (See notes.)